rothgar/k/README.md

 # k

 `k` is an experimental wrapper for kubectl.
-It does not explicitly take any arguments unless the first argument has
+It does not explicitly take any arguments unless the first argument starts with a special character `+`, `@`, or `:`.

 `k` does not implement any functionallity from `kubectl` but rather adds arguments and makes switching contexts easier for multi-cluster management.
 - `KUBE_NAMESPACE` and `KUBE_CONTEXT` will automatically append `--namespace` and `--context` to your `kubectl` command.
-- `KUBECONFIG` (if not already set or passed with `--kubeconfig`) is automatically generated from all files in $HOME/.kube directory.
+- `KUBECONFIG` (if not explicitly set in your environment or passed with `--kubeconfig`) is automatically generated from all files in $HOME/.kube directory.
 - Shorthand for context (`+`), cluster (`@`), and namespace (`:`) can be used as the first argument for faster context switching.
 Combine multiple contexts, clusters, and namespaces into a single `k` command with comma separated keywords (see examples).

 `k` passes all arguments to `kubectl`.
 To print help use `k` by itself.
-`kubectl` help output can be printed with `kubectl help`
+`kubectl` help output can be printed with `k help`

 ## Install